 What was your inspiration behind The Parisian?

 The inspiration came from one of my favourite paintings ‘The Balcony’ by Manet.
 I studied this painting whist looking into the perception of women in 19th century impressionist art at university.
 The elaborate Dress, intangible wealth & dominant women at the centre of the painting inspired me to create something unapologetically luxurious & feminine.
-The intrigue behind the painting led me to think ‘what is beyond the balcony’? and that is what I tried to visualise in my design of the suite.
+The intrigue behind the painting led me to think ‘what is beyond the balcony’?

 What was the biggest challenge in designing The Orient?